 Prof. Sánchez Prado currently serves in the steering committee of UC Mexicanistas and in the Executive Council of the MLA.
 He is a member of the editorial board of various journals, including PMLA, Modernism/Modernity, Forma and Revista de Crítica Literaria Latinoamericana.
 He is the former President of the Association for the Study of the Arts of the Present.

-Professor Sánchez Prado was appointed by the Librarian of Congress as the Chair of the Cultures of the South at the Kluge Center during the summer of 2021, conducting research towards his book on popular cosmopolitanism in Mexican cinema.
+Prof. Sánchez Prado was appointed by the Librarian of Congress as the Chair of the Cultures of the South at the Kluge Center during the summer of 2021, conducting research towards his book on popular cosmopolitanism in Mexican cinema.

 Currently, Prof. Sánchez Prado serves as Director of Undergraduate Studies for the Latin American Studies Program.
-Prof. Sánchez Prado received the Distinguished Teaching Award from the School of Arts and Sciences in 2015.